Hendler/adventure-finder/README.md

 # Adventure Finder

-By Carl Hendler.
+By Carl Jaime Hendler.
 Age 8

 ## How to play